 Why reinvent the wheel when you can simply add more wheels to the machine?

 How to Repurpose Content

-So, now that we know the what and the why, it’s time to get down to business and actually repurpose our content.
+So, now that we know the what and the why, it’s time to get down to business and actually look at our repurpose content plan.

-First, take a look at your most popular, evergreen content.
-You can see which posts are performing best in Google Analytics.
+First, take a look at your most popular, evergreen and truly great content.
+You can see which old and new posts from your content creation archives are performing best in Google Analytics.
 The images below, from Vimm.com, will walk you through each step.

-Simply log into your Google account and choose the time frame that you want to analyze from your calendar.
+Simply log into your Google account and choose the time frame that you want to analyze your content creations from your calendar.

 Then, click on the Behavior tab and go to “Site Content” and “All Pages”:

 You’ll then see something like this, with your posts sorted by the highest number of page views:

 Once you know which blog content is performing best, it’s time to make a mind map of potential ideas for new, repurposed created content.
 Start with your best performing blog post and create spokes for new ideas out from it.
 Here’s an example to walk you through each step: